Antennas, Antenna Cables, Wireless Products: Technical Articles

 Beamwidth of an Antenna:

-Beamwidth is the angle from which the majority of the antenna’s power, as illustrated on the radiation pattern's main lobe, radiates.
+Beamwidth is the angle from which most of the antenna’s power radiates, as illustrated on the radiation pattern's main lobe.
 It may be measured in the horizontal or vertical planes and is the distance between two points where the power is less than half of the maximum.

 Beamwidth varies with the physical and electronic characteristics of an antenna such as type, design, orientation and frequency.
 It may be horizontal (azimuth) or vertical (elevation) or in the case of omni-directional antennas around 360 degrees horizontally.
 Directional antennas focus the RF energy in a specific direction, with the bandwidth inversely proportional to the level gain or directivity of the antenna.